Our website uses cookies for statistical purposes.

 Types of Companies in Hong Kong

 Hong Kong is an Asian business hub, conveniently located close to Mainland China.
-It is one of the preferred locations for foreign investors who wish to open a company that will serve the ASEAN region and it offers clear business advantages, among which we can include a low tax regime, easy company formation, business flexibility and welcoming, international business climate.
+It is one of the preferred locations for foreign investors who wish to open a company that will serve the ASEAN region and it offers clear business advantages, among which we can include a low tax regime, easy company formation, business flexibility, and a welcoming, international business climate.

 Choosing the right type of company